 All committee members are expected to be physically present for the thesis.
 If there is an exceptional case in which one committee member needs to participate in the final defense from a remote location, the student and all committee members must assure that all the conditions listed on the Approval of Remote Committee Participation form are met.
 (No more than one committee member may participate from a remote location.)
 This form, which may be obtained from the Graduate School, must be completed and returned to the Graduate School at least two weeks prior to the scheduled proposal or final defense.

-Following the successful completion of this defense, the student must submit original, signed copies Final Defense Report and Thesis Title Page to the Graduate School no later than one (1) business day following the published defense deadline.
+Following the successful completion of this defense, the student must submit original, signed copies Final Defense Report and Thesis Title Page to the Graduate School no later than one (1) business day following the final defense.
 These forms should be signed at the defense by the student’s committee.

-At the time of document submission, the student must also submit the Submission and ETD Signature form to Aura Young, Graduate Completion Specialist, in the Center for Graduate Life.
+At the time of document submission, the student must also submit the Submission and ETD Signature form to Julie Green.
 The Submission and ETD Signature form serves as an indication from the thesis committee that the student has satisfied all requirements.
+Payment for the Submission Fee, Copyright and Open Access Publishing, Hard Copy Binding and be done through the online Payment Portal.